-Saint Mark’s Church with its uniquely colourful tiled roof is a Zagreb icon and one of the oldest buildings in the city dating from the 13th century.
+Saint Mark’s Church uniquely colourful tiled roof makes it a Zagreb icon!
+Also, it is one of the oldest buildings in the city dating from the 13th century.

-Saint Mark’s Church is Zagreb’s iconic building.
+Saint Mark’s Church is Zagreb’s iconic building due to its signature colourful tiled roof.
 It is one of the oldest buildings in Zagreb dating from the 13th century.

-The Southern portal is richest looking gothic portal in Croatia and consists of 15 sculptures (11 stone gothic sculptures and 4 wooden baroque sculptures) in 11 niches.
-Sculptures presented Virgin Mary with the Child, Christ, St. Mark and the apostles.
+You will notice the Southern portal.
+It is equally important as it is richest looking gothic portal in Croatia.
+The portal consists of 15 sculptures (11 stone gothic sculptures and 4 wooden baroque sculptures) in 11 niches.
+Sculptures present Virgin Mary with the Child, Christ, St. Mark and the apostles.

 How to get to Saint Mark’s Church?

 Accessible on foot from Zagreb ban Jelačić square.
 You can walk through the Stone Gate or take the shortest funicular ride.